sansneo/prime/README.md

 You can of course, install everything else you need from the repos or manually!

 I'd love a world where I can use [Signal](https://github.com/signalapp) as my platform to text and call with people I care about.
-It's open source, secure and to the point, sadly, we are not there yet.
+It's open source, secure and to the point, sadly, I am not there yet.

-My Instagram is mostly a face thing, but I use it from time to time and WhatsApp is still installed on my phone.
+My Instagram is mostly a face thing, but WhatsApp is still installed on my phone.

+### Xorg
 Modify `~/.filter` to choose which applications are listed in the filtered launcher.

 ## Building